bruce-wh-li/cloud-pathfinder/vuepress/src/Documentation/Pre-reading-material/000100_About_bcgov_cloud.md

     * Our Customers: Project Managers / Product Owners / Expense Authorities
     * Our Users: Developer Teams
-    * Special Users: Security Operations OCIO
+    * Compliance Users: Security Operations OCIO

 * Good Service
     * Who do I go to if I have quality issues with Cloud Pathfinder’s service?